Getting the Monday blues? Here’s how to get over this slump and get your drive back.

 Ask for regular meetings with your boss if it is possible.
 But don’t make it all about your contributions.
 Instead, supply your supervisor with periodic updates on your projects.
 For example: “For this quarter, we were able to meet our quota and exceed it by 5%.
 But maybe if we target more niche markets in the south, we can expand our territory and increase our sales by about 15%.”
 Your boss will appreciate this because it will make their job easier – they may also be able to use your inputs for reporting.
 Plus, it’s a good way to tell your supervisor about your accomplishments while sliding in your suggestions.

 We have a tendency to look for an escape (or someone to blame) when we are demotivated.
 Some take drugs or alcohol to ease their troubles.
 Those who do this will realize quickly that this will not solve anything.
 Others indulge in gossip just to get back at their boss or to feel vindicated.
 Have you heard of the adage, “misery loves company”?
 Well, it’s true.
 You’ll always find someone who will be willing to commiserate with you and fuel your discontent.
 Your gossip buddy will probably be an employee who has been there for 15 years and has no plans of quitting.

 Has negativity solved anything?
 Nope.
 It can only harm your mental and physical health.
 If you can’t be positive, at least be objective.
 No job is perfect.
 You will always find something to complain about.
-It would be more productive to focus on the positive things about your job – like a flexible schedule, an opportunity to get out of the house and network, or even little perks like vacation pay.
+To be more productive, focus on the positive things about your job like a flexible schedule, an opportunity to get out of the house and network, or even little perks like vacation pay.